apache/royale-docs/features/reflection-introspection.md

 trace(className); // Displays flash.events::EventDispatcher
 ```

+### hasDefinitionWithName
+Checks if a name is defined and will return a valid result when calling `getDefinitionByName`.

 ### getDefinitionByName

 If you have a class or function name, you can retrieve a reference to it with `getDefinitionByName()`.
 Provide a string parameter specifying a fully qualified class or function name and the function and `getDefinitionByName()` returns its Object type.